Experimental Demonstration of Multi-Target Tracking in Integrated Sensing and Communication: Processing Pipeline

 \section{Processing Pipeline}

-Fig.~\ref{fig:pipeline:blockdiagram} depicts our implemented processing pipeline processing the raw IQ samples into range and speed estimates, which are fed to the actual tracker instance.
+Fig.~\ref{fig:pipeline:blockdiagram} depicts our implemented processing pipeline processing the raw IQ samples into range and radial speed estimates, which are fed to the actual tracker instance.

 We employ standard \gls{ofdm} \acrshort{radar} processing to compute the periodogram based on the IQ samples of the \gls{isac} \gls{poc}.
-First, the received frame is divided element-wise by the transmitted frame to extract the \gls{csi} matrix.
-After potentially applying windowing for sidelobe suppression, we compute \glspl{dft} over the symbols (slow time) of the \gls{csi} matrix for Doppler speed information and I\glspl{dft} over the subcarriers (fast time) of the \gls{csi} matrix for range estimates.
-For a more detailed description of \gls{ofdm} \acrshort{radar} processing, please refer to \cite{braun_diss}.
+First, the received frame is divided element-wise by the transmitted frame to extract the \gls{csi} matrix $\boldsymbol{H}\kern-1pt \in \mathbb{C}^{N \times M}$ with $N$ subcarriers and $M$ \gls{ofdm} symbols.
+After potentially applying windowing for sidelobe suppression, we compute \glspl{dft} over the symbols (slow time) of $\boldsymbol{H}$ for radial speed information and I\glspl{dft} over the subcarriers (fast time) of $\boldsymbol{H}$ for range estimates.
+For more details about \gls{ofdm} \acrshort{radar} processing, please refer to \cite{braun_diss}.

 Fig.~\ref{fig:pipeline:periodograms}a shows an example of a resulting raw periodogram directly from \gls{poc} data.
 The detected peaks are marked with (\ref{plots:periodogram:detected}) and ground truth with (\ref{plots:periodogram:groundtruth}).
 It is evident that there are a lot of false detections, which are explained below, along with ways to mitigate them.